 Certain types of people tend to go out on certain holidays

 There are times you want to go out and celebrate in a restaurant, and times when you should maybe reconsider.
 Kristen McLeod, a veteran service industry representative who worked in coffee shops and one of Canada’s most popular restaurant chains, recommends avoiding certain holidays, like New Year’s and Valentine’s Day, at all costs.
 “These holidays were populated by the people who only went out on special occasions and would sit for hours (instead of allowing me to ‘flip’ the table and earn more income),” she says, “were terrible tippers (unable to process the idea that it was fair to expect them to tip on top of paying an outrageous amount for food they could’ve easily cooked at home), and if they got drunk enough, fight.”
 Maybe modern dining reflects a past history.
-This is the surprisingly dark history of Valentine’s Day you never knew.

 What kind of waiter you want